 The following is a summary of the material U.S. federal income tax considerations relating to our qualification and taxation as a REIT and the acquisition, holding, and disposition of our common stock.
 For purposes of this section, references to "we," "our," "us" or "our company" mean only Hannon Armstrong Sustainable Infrastructure Capital, Inc., and not our subsidiaries or other lower-tier entities, except as otherwise indicated.
 This summary is based upon the Internal Revenue Code, the regulations promulgated by the U.S. Treasury Department, or the Treasury Regulations, current administrative interpretations and practices of the IRS (including administrative interpretations and practices expressed in private letter rulings which are binding on the IRS only with respect to the particular taxpayers who requested and received those rulings), and judicial decisions, all as currently in effect and all of which are subject to differing interpretations or to change, possibly with retroactive effect.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences described below.
 No advance ruling has been or will be sought from the IRS regarding any matter discussed in this summary, with the exception of those matters specifically described herein.
 The summary is also based upon the assumption that the operation of our company, and of its subsidiaries and other lower-tier and affiliated entities will, in each case, be in accordance with its applicable organizational documents.
+This summary does not discuss the impact that U.S. state and local taxes and taxes imposed by non-U.S. jurisdictions could have on the matters discussed in this summary.
 This summary is for general information only, and does not purport to discuss all aspects of U.S. federal income taxation that may be important to a particular stockholder in light of its investment or tax circumstances or to stockholders subject to special tax rules, such as:

-- · U.S. expatriates; - persons who mark-to-market our common stock; - subchapter S corporations; - U.S. stockholders (as defined below) whose functional currency is not the U.S. dollar; - financial institutions; - insurance companies; - broker-dealers; - RICs; - trusts and estates; - holders who receive our common stock through the exercise of employee stock options or otherwise as compensation; - persons holding our common stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons subject to the alternative minimum tax provisions of the Internal Revenue Code; - persons holding their interest through a partnership or similar pass-through entity; - persons holding a 10% or more (by vote or value) beneficial interest in us; and - · except to the extent discussed below, tax-exempt organizations and non-U.S. stockholders (as defined below).
+- · U.S. expatriates; - persons who mark-to-market our common stock; - subchapter S corporations; - U.S. stockholders (as defined below) whose functional currency is not the U.S. dollar; - financial institutions; - insurance companies; - · broker-dealers; - RICs; - trusts and estates; - holders who receive our common stock through the exercise of employee stock options or otherwise as compensation; - persons holding our common stock as part of a "straddle," "hedge," "conversion transaction," "synthetic security" or other integrated investment; - persons subject to the alternative minimum tax provisions of the Internal Revenue Code; - persons holding their interest through a partnership or similar pass-through entity; - persons holding a 10% or more (by vote or value) beneficial interest in us; and - except to the extent discussed below, tax-exempt organizations and non-U.S. stockholders (as defined below).